-(a) The Directors do not recommend the payment of dividends for the year.

-(b) Particulars of entries in the interest register during the financial year - Nil

-(c) Amount spend during the financial year on corporate social responsibility of the company and its subsidiary is Nil

-(d) Audit fees payable during the year is GHS 36,000.
+- (2) The Directors do not recommend the payment of dividends for the year. - (b) Particulars of entries in the interest register during the financial year Nil - (c) Amount spent during the financial year on corporate social responsibility of the company and its subsidiary is Nel - (d) Audit fees payable during the year is GHS 36,000.

-(e) There are no plans yet in respect of building the directors copacity.
+Approval of financial statements

-These financial statements of the Company were approved by the Board of Directors on 5 (\$\frac{1}{2}020.
+These florancial statements of the Company were approved by the Board of Directors on #1.6/2021.